 Hubbub was founded by Diane in 1997 with the publishing of her book, “The Hubbub Guide to Cycling,” a manual to help cyclists prepare for an extended bike tour.
-The original store location, a boutique “pro shop” in Cleveland Heights, was intended as a fulfillment center for a mail-order catalogue featuring carefully selected cycling products, with a lean towards touring and exploration.
+The original store location, a boutique “pro shop” in Cleveland Heights, was intended as a fulfillment center for a mail-order catalogue featuring carefully curated cycling products, with a lean towards touring and exploration.

 Diane’s experience goes back to 1974, as a principal in two other shops of Cleveland’s past: LBS Bicycles, and City Bike.
 Her background and interests are in art, journalism, advocacy, event management, and retail business.

 Brian joined in 1998 as the permanent technical half of Hubbub’s 2-person partnership.
 As the internet’s expansion accelerated, the paper catalogue never made it beyond manuscript form, and we were busy fitting, building, and servicing northeast Ohio’s finest bicycles.
 At this time we were selling a great deal of Waterford Precision Cycles and Calfee Design, plus a few Ibis and Klein.
-In spring of 1998 we began working with Burley and Co-Motion Cycles for tandems, and started riding a tandem ourselves.
-Later in the year we partnered with Seven Cycles, rounding out our selection perfectly to serve nearly every request.
+In spring of 1998 we began working with Burley Cooperative and Co-Motion Cycles for tandems, and started riding a tandem ourselves.
+Later in 1998 we partnered with Seven Cycles, rounding out our selection perfectly to serve nearly every request.

 Diane completed her yoga teacher training in 2002, and began by teaching classes on the floor of the bike shop showroom a couple evenings each week.